j-hagedorn/journals_of/content/poems/2021-08-29-turn-eterne.md

 meta_img: /images/image.jpg
 ---

-If we would linger long within this land
+(*to C.*)

-we must permit our wings to petrify,
+  To linger long upon this land

-must take a river for a gullet our antique sunken names among the barges.
+  we must allow our wings to petrify,

-For we are young as morning's
+  I must allow a river to become my gullet,
-washings onto shore.
+  name sunk among the barges, to recite:

-We must become fretted
+  *We are still young as morning's*
-with arches, traversed by sky
+  *washings on the bank.*

-and breasts, so many,
+  Here they paint houses with the sun:
-quarried from depths, alert as birds
+  rust petal, blood-orange.

-and valves to bring and bear away those who travel through us
+  We must ascend the streets, become

-moss-crotched, patient in want, you perch above a bowl of holy water
+  fretted with arches, traversed by sky.

-Egyptian eyebrows, Baroque skin, a travertine skull
+  Let's go out.
+To your travertine skull, apply

-you must keep, just off center, your heart
+  Egyptian eyebrows, Baroque skin.

-a wound: an altar
+  Be quick as a canto or a photograph.

-a valved instrument
+  The city is eternal because you are not.

-to lure and bear away
+  Tomorrow we can wake and wash

-through cavernous gates
+  dark pavement in the bleaching hours.

-conveying centuries of travelers
+  Moss-crotched, patient, you can perch
-reborn to tunnels, lungs and dawns
+  above a bowl of holy water,

-here they paint houses with the sun's revelations:
+  yielding your many breasts:
-rust petal, blood-orange,
+  quarried from earth, alert as birds.

-and tourists take pictures by the bleaching hour
+  Can visit the chancel where you laid
-sharing the colors of until.
+  your heart askew: a wound and altar.

-the city is eternal because you are not you are a portion of its eternity
+  Listen as the flower-seller's tune

-shout to tilt the song
+  tilts into an anthem in the city's lips:

-to anthem on the lips
+  *We are still young as night,*
-of flower-sellers, washing tomorrow's pavement
+  *a swift noise in an ancient blindness.*